Demographics & Culture

 “The depth and duration of the recession will depend largely on two factors: the war and the weather,” Lind says.
 “Both of which are impossible to predict.”

-At the same time, Lind adds, the European Central Bank and the Bank of England have no choice but to continue raising interest rates since they face the same elevated inflation levels as the United States.
+At the same time, Lind adds, the European Central Bank (ECB) and the BoE have no choice but to continue raising interest rates since they face the same elevated inflation levels as the United States.
 He expects the ECB and the BoE to raise rates through the fall and winter months.

-Looking ahead to 2023, investors will turn their focus to another key question: When will the Fed stop raising rates or even start cutting again?
+Looking ahead to 2023, investors will turn their focus to another key question: When will central bankers stop raising rates or even start cutting again?

 At the moment, there is little pressure for the Fed to change course, says Capital Group economist Jared Franz.
 Consumer spending is relatively healthy.
 The U.S. job market is extremely strong.
 And the unemployment rate remains near a record low of 3.7%.